 When using the ABAP Programming Model, there are two possible application types that can be developed: read-only and transactional applications.
 Read-only applications only require an underlying CDS data model and application-specific analytics or search annotations.
 Transactional applications require the generation of a Business Object Processing Framework (BOPF) business object for handling operations for creations, updates, and deletion.

 The ABAP RESTful Programming Model is the successor to the ABAP Programming Model for SAP Fiori.
 Like the previous model, the architecture and frontend supports the development of all SAP Fiori applications, based on CDS technologies for defining rich data models.
 It also features a service model infrastructure for creating OData services.
-The most significant update that this model features is it’s availability on the SAP Cloud Platform, which has been offered since August of 2018.
+The most significant update that this model features is it’s availability on the SAP Business Technology Platform, which has been offered since August of 2018.

 The model is integrated directly into the ABAP language core.
 It introduces new transportable ABAP development object types for behavior definitions, service definitions, service bindings, as well as a new Entity Manipulation Language (EML).
 As a part of the ABAP language, EML controls the behavior of business objects for the ABAP RESTful Programming Model.

 The programming model can be offered in the cloud as the only ABAP language core runtime without any additional libraries and tools.
 There is the exception of SAP Gateway and the SADL orchestration framework dispatching requests to either the query or the business object runtime.
 With the previous ABAP Programming Model for SAP Fiori, this was not possible as it also relied on the BOPF for transactional processing, which is an ABAP framework and not part of the ABAP language.

 The philosophy behind setting guidelines in SAP Fiori is to ensure a harmonious and unified user experience across all devices.
 There are five core principles from which these guidelines are built around: role-based, adaptive, simple, coherent, and delightful.